Australia’s minerals industry is supporting prosperity through efficient and responsible use of our water resources.

 - identifying opportunities for beneficial water use by third parties, including for agricultural production and town water supply

 - supporting and investing in research and development to improve scientific knowledge of local water system and catchment health.

 The MCA has developed a comprehensive water policy.
 The industry is a strong supporter of national water reform, including the removal of barriers to market entry and the development of water trading markets based on sound pricing principles, taking into account water quantity, quality and the needs of diverse users.

-The minerals industry can be a significant water user in some regions.
-Accordingly, the industry is committed to active and open engagement with stakeholders including other water users within regions to support regional economic development and diversity and to maximise beneficial re-use of recycled water.
+The mining industry is committed to active and open engagement with stakeholders including other water users within regions to support regional economic development and diversity and to maximise beneficial re-use of recycled water.